 The Community Foundation for Surrey is working in partnership with the Henry Smith Charity to deliver this Surrey County Grants Scheme.
 Grants are for core costs and project costs for not-for-profit organisations and registered charities that are addressing need within Surrey.
 Grants are available of up to £10,000 for one year grant, or £20,000 for a multi-year grant which can be spread over 2-3 years.

 To be eligible, groups must have an annual income of under £250,000 or under £1 million if the organisation’s activities are countywide.
-Please note, this is a rolling programme.
-Applications are accepted at anytime and are without a fixed deadline.
+This is a rolling programme, applications are accepted at anytime and are without a fixed deadline.
+Please note, the 2020 fund has been fully spent – applications for 2021 awards will be accepted from 1 November 2020.

 What will they fund?